wendellmeset/Multipurpose-Window/README.md

 # Multipurpose-Window
-A application that can be used for a few different things.
+An application that can be used for a few different things.

 This is a C# Windows Application thats just blank.
 So you can use it for a few different things